learn-co-curriculum/forms-and-basic-associations-rails/README.md

 ## Selecting from existing categories

-If we want to let the user pick from existing categories, we can use a `[collection_select](http://apidock.com/rails/ActionView/Helpers/FormOptionsHelper/collection_select)` helper to render a `<select>` tag:
+If we want to let the user pick from existing categories, we can use a [Collection Select](http://apidock.com/rails/ActionView/Helpers/FormOptionsHelper/collection_select) helper to render a `<select>` tag:

 ```erb
 <%= form_for @post do |f| %>